ahicks92/fastnet/specification.md

 To begin a connection, a client must:

 - Use the `fastnet_query` from the status query section to determine if a fastnet implementation is listening.
+An implementation must make no more than 10 attempts before aborting.

 - Use the `version_query` to determine that the implementations are compatible.
+Again, an implementation must make no more than 10 attempts before aborting.

 - Send the connect packet.